 Debunking the P/E: Why It Can Be a Deceptive Indicator

-Now for some perspective, valuations for stocks can swing far away from the 15.00 P/E average.
+Now for some perspective, valuations for stocks can swing far away from the 16.8 P/E average.
 In fact, the P/E often lags economic reality.
 For example, according to advisorperspectives.com, "In 1999, a few months before the top of the Tech Bubble, the conventional P/E ratio hit 34.
 It peaked close to 47 two years after the market topped out."

 Earnings fell faster than prices.
 The P/E is a ratio (price divided by earnings).
 Therefore, if the earnings (the denominator) fall faster than prices (the numerator), the P/E can be deceptively high and thus make the P/E an inconsistent or perhaps a lagging indicator.

+In summary, a P/E above 16.8 on the S&P 500 Index does not indicate a sell signal, nor does a P/E below that historical average indicate a sell signal.
 However, a prudent investor can use the S&P's P/E as one of many measures of health for the stock market.
 The conventional P/E looks back at the trailing twelve months or "TTM" and we know that the past is not a guarantee of future performance.

 From a fundamental analysis perspective, stock prices are a reflection of expectations about the future but also reflect the demand for equities as assets.
 For example, in the early 2010's, bond yields were falling and US Treasury Bonds were paying near zero interest and investors who were looking for income began buying dividend-paying stocks and dividend mutual funds.

-Furthermore, the distance in time from the horrors of the 2008 market decline steadily gave investors confidence to re-enter stocks even as prices on indexes, such as the Dow Jones Industrial Average, reached record levels in early 2013, when the S&P 500 P/E was still at, you guessed it, the historical average of 15.00.
+Furthermore, the distance in time from the extremes of the 2008 market decline steadily gave investors confidence to re-enter stocks even as prices on indexes, such as the Dow Jones Industrial Average, reached record levels in early 2013, when the S&P 500 P/E was still at, you guessed it, the historical average of 15.00.

 Disclaimer: The information on this site is provided for discussion purposes only, and should not be misconstrued as investment advice.
 Under no circumstances does this information represent a recommendation to buy or sell securities.